syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/serialization.md

 ```

 This string can be converted to JSON data and stored for future use.
-The following snippet illustrates how to save the serialized string into local storage.

 ```javascript
 //Saves the string in to local storage